RSA Cipher

 ∎

-In practice generating a message not in Zn*
+Even though in practice, generating a message not in Zₙ*

-is very unlikely, but as been
+is very unlikely, the

-shown, the cipher works anyway.
+cipher works anyway.

 The probability of having a message with (m,n) = 1